tanvir-git/odoo-documentation/content/applications/finance/accounting/taxes/avatax.rst

 Tax calculation
 ===============

-Automatically calculate taxes on Odoo quotations and invoices with Avatax by confirming the documents.
+Automatically calculate taxes on CoquiAPPs quotations and invoices with Avatax by confirming the documents.
 Alternatively, calculate the taxes manually by clicking the :guilabel:`Compute taxes using Avatax` button while these documents are in draft mode.

-Use the :guilabel:`Avalara Code` field that's available on customers, quotations, and invoices to cross-reference data in Odoo and Avatax.
+Use the :guilabel:`Avalara Code` field that's available on customers, quotations, and invoices to cross-reference data in CoquiAPPs and Avatax.

 .. seealso::
    - :doc:`fiscal_positions`